 He said goodbye to his friend he'd just had dinner and a catch-up session with and walked away.
 He put on his headphones and turned them on.

-He hit the play button and a melodic metal song started playing.
-He looked around, saw no traffic and crossed the street.
+He hit the play button and a rough punk song started playing.
+He looked around, saw no traffic, and crossed the street.
 Amsterdam was nice in darkness.
 You could hardly see all the grime.
-He knew he was close to what some considered the seedier parts, red lights drawing attention to ladies for hire, coffee shops selling weed, shady guys talking shadily in the even darker parts of the streets.
-But he felt fine, it was just a area where legal-enough business was being done and nobody bothered him as he walked along.
+He knew he was close to what some considered the seedier part, red lights drawing attention to ladies for hire, coffee shops selling weed, shady guys talking shadily in the even shadier parts of the streets.
+But he felt fine, it was just an area where legal-enough business was being done and nobody bothered him as he walked along.